Susanna Cooper, Executive Director

 Divine Otico, Wheelhouse/California Education Lab Administrative Assistant

 Ms. Otico provides administrative support for both Wheelhouse and its partner center, the California Education Lab.
 She earned her BA in cognitive science with an emphasis in linguistics phonetics from UC Davis in 2019 and an AA from Mt.
 San Antonio Community College in 2017.
 Previously, she was a program and events coordinator for the Center for Leadership Learning at UC Davis Undergraduate Education.
 She is a Mentorship & Professional Development Fellow at the AB540 and Undocumented Student Center at UC Davis, and a Crankstart Transfer Reentry Scholar.
 She is a proud first-generation, non-traditional and community college transfer student.

 Francisco Rodriguez, Chancellor in Residence

 Dr. Rodriguez is the Chancellor of the Los Angeles Community College District, the largest in the nation with nine colleges enrolling 250,000 students and an annual budget of $5.8 billion.
 His career spans 30 years as an educator, faculty member and administrator within California public higher education.
 Previously, Dr. Rodriguez served as President of Cosumnes River College and Superintendent/President of the Mira Costa Community College District.
-His engagement with Wheelhouse is a homecoming of sorts, having earned his BA in Chicano Studies and his masters in community development from UC Davis.
+His engagement with Wheelhouse is a homecoming, having earned his BA in Chicano Studies and his masters in community development from UC Davis.
+At Wheelhouse, he conducts and provides counsel on community college research, directs the Wheelhouse Institute on Leadership and facilitates Wheelhouse Wednesday leadership convenings.
 He earned his PhD in education from Oregon State University.